cztomsik/cztomsik.github.io/content/posts/ava-windows.md

 > **TL;DR** There is now an experimental build of [Ava](https://www.avapls.com)
 > for Windows.
 You can [download it here](https://www.avapls.com/#download).

-As you may know already, Ava is a webview-based app.
-This is because I knew from the start that I want to support multiple platforms and I don't want to write the same app multiple times.
+As you may already know, Ava is a webview-based app.
+I knew from the start that I wanted to support multiple platforms and didn't want to write the same app multiple times.

-I could use electron, but I don't like to download big binaries.
-I could also use tauri, but I have bad experience with Rust so that was also off the table.
-And to be honest, I don't like dependencies in general, so I just tried to make a simple PoC and see how far I can get.
+I could use Electron, but I didn't want to download large binaries.
+I could also use Tauri, but I have bad experience with Rust, so that option was off the table.
+And to be honest, I don't like dependencies in general, so I just tried to make a simple PoC and see how far I could get.

 ## macOS

-The macos version was much easier than I expected.
-I just used the `WKWebView` and given that Zig can include Objective C files, it was just a matter of few lines to get it working.
+The macOS version was much easier than I expected.
+I just used `WKWebView`, and given that Zig can include Objective-C files, it was just a matter of a few lines to get it working.

 This was already a big win for me, and it lasted for a few nice weeks, where I